 The feel of flannel sheets, the sound of stories told aloud, the scent of something delicious baking in the oven.
 As winter settles in, plan on nestling with family and friends in the warm embrace of your home.
 Whether your idea of cozy quality time is sipping tea or reading by the fire, here are 10 fun easy things to do at home that will take you through the season.

 1. Wrap up in blankets and sit outside.
-Take a cue from luxe ski chalets and pass out warm throws and mugs of hot cider or cocoa to visitors.
+Take a cue from luxe ski chalets and pass out warm, silky throw blankets and mugs of hot cider or cocoa to visitors.
 Then, sit on the porch by candlelight or gather around a fire pit in the backyard.

 2. Make up the beds with flannel sheets.
 Snuggling into a bed dressed in soft flannel sheets is the ultimate in coziness.
 Layer on the warmth with blankets and throws in mix-and-match plaids, flick on your bedside lamp and burrow in with a good book.